mifth/RDHelper/README.md

 RenderDoc: https://github.com/baldurk/renderdoc

 Features:
-- Get all ar onli unique textures.
+- Get all or only unique textures.
 - Get all or only unique meshes.
 - Sort meshes by an amount of triangles.
 - Sort textures by size.